Media :News-Articles-Studies about KVG's & Kongu Region Business-Businessmen

 C. Devarajan, managing director of the Rs.250-crore company URC Construction, says his father raised the money necessary to build the company by borrowing from fellow villagers.
 The same holds good for the SKM group of companies as well.
 Shree Shivkumar, managing director, SKM Egg Products, says his father, S.K.
 Maeilanan- dhan, raised the money needed for setting up a poultry feed unit by borrowing from his clients, who also happened to be from his community.
 Several such ventures, big and small, grew in places in and around Erode.
 An interesting feature of growth of such ventures is that the industries developed in a cluster and with very little government support.//

-This comment has been removed by a blog administrator.
+January 31, 2022 at 5:08 PMThis comment has been removed by a blog administrator.